SOTA on the ARC-AGI Benchmark

 Github.

-contain much of humanity’s knowledge, but often struggle with tasks that rely on more
+much of humanity’s knowledge, but often struggle with tasks that rely on more complex

-complex reasoning.
-While the performance of an LLM heavily relies on the query, their
+reasoning.
+While the performance of an LLM heavily relies on the query, their inherent

-inherent stochasticity makes knowledge extraction unreliable and makes the reasoning
+stochasticity makes knowledge extraction unreliable and makes the reasoning steps

-steps unpredictable.
-The challenge lies in discovering a reasoning strategy that can
+unpredictable.
+The challenge lies in discovering a reasoning strategy that can both find the

-both find the necessary pieces of information and assemble them when they are discovered
+necessary pieces of information and assemble them when they are discovered to intelligently

-building technology to optimize the extraction of this fragmented knowledge for complex
+technology to optimize the extraction of this fragmented knowledge for complex reasoning

-reasoning tasks by not a priori dictating, but rather discovering, appropriate reasoning
+tasks by not a priori dictating, but rather discovering, appropriate reasoning strategies

-strategies that are both adaptive to the underlying LLM and work within specified
+that are both adaptive to the underlying LLM and work within specified real-world

 At Poetiq, our core meta-system produces optimized agents to automate the extraction of